Bogota, Colombia

 Taxis and ride-hailing: Use app-based rides (Uber, InDriver, Cabify) over street hails, especially at night.
 You'll have a trip record, a fare estimate, and driver accountability.
 Always book from inside a venue, not from the curb.
 Agree on fare before boarding any licensed taxi.
 The paseo millonario — where someone forces you to drain your bank account at ATMs — is a documented risk in Bogotá and typically targets people leaving clubs alone late at night.
 Go out with your parche, share cabs home, and put your phone away after midnight in any neighborhood.

 Beaches and public spaces: No beaches in Bogotá (it's an Andean city at 2,600m), but public parks are relevant.
-Parque de los Hippies in Chapinero is relaxed and queer-friendly during daylight.
+Parque de los Hippies in Chapinero is relaxed and welcoming during daylight.
 Parque Nacional is fine in daytime but should be avoided after dark.
 The Ciclovía on Sundays is safe, festive, and inclusive.

 Late night: Chapinero's club corridor (Theatron, Baum, the bars along Carrera 13) is safe while you're inside or on the main strip.
 The risk increases when you leave alone at 3am and walk toward a quieter block.
 Always leave with people.
 Always have your ride pre-arranged.
 The altitude makes alcohol hit harder — pace yourself or the walk home becomes the most dangerous part of the night.